Skip to content

 OUR HERITAGE

-G B Kent & Sons Ltd, manufacturers of brushes since the eighteenth century, is one of the oldest established companies in Great Britain.
+G B Kent & Sons Ltd have been manufacturers of brushes since the eighteenth century

+pre-eminent place in the history of brush making, with a nearly 250-year unbroken record of excellence in manufacturing.
 The Kent family continued to run the company for six generations until 1932 when the last of the three Kent brothers passed away.
-Then Mr Eric L.H Cosby, owner of Cosby Brushes Ltd, entered into an association with G.B Kent & Sons.
-This started a new chapter in Kent’s long history, and since then, Kent Brushes has been under the creative and dynamic direction of the Cosby family.
+Mr Eric L.H Cosby, owner of Cosby Brushes Ltd, entered an association with G.B Kent & Sons and started a new chapter in Kent’s long history.
+Since then, Kent Brushes has been under the creative and dynamic direction of the Cosby family.

 KENT BRUSHES TIMELINE